September 2013 – Present

 How is the Suncoast Nursing Action Coalition related to the Campaign for Action and the Florida Action Coalition?

-Formed in 2011, the Florida Action Coalition is one of more than 50 action coalitions developed to move the Institute of Medicine’s recommendations forward at state and local levels.
+Formed in 2011, the Florida Action Coalition is one of the many action coalitions developed to move the Institute of Medicine’s recommendations forward at state and local levels.

 How did the Suncoast Nursing Action Coalition start?

-- Increase proportion of nurses with a baccalaureate degree to 80% by 2020
+- Increase the proportion of nurses with a baccalaureate degree to 80% by 2020

 - Double the number of nurses with a doctorate by 2020